holoviz/holoviews/doc/index.rst

 freely for both commercial and non-commercial use.
 HoloViews is designed to be easily extensible, and contributions from users are welcome and encouraged.
-In particular, HoloViews components can be combined in an infinite number of ways, and so it is impossible for us to test all conceivable combinations.
+In particular, HoloViews components can be combined in an infinite number of ways, and although the tutorials are tested continuously, it is impossible for us to test all other conceivable combinations.
 Thus we welcome `bug reports and feature requests <https://github.com/ioam/holoviews/issues>`_, particularly if they come with test cases showing how to reproduce the bugs and `pull requests <http://yangsu.github.io/pull-request-tutorial/>`_